Meridian Logo White 480x107

 Start with questions that clarify both security posture and operational readiness:

-• Does the authorization scope align with the proposed LMS use case?
+• Does the certified environment align with the agency’s intended use case?

 • How are tenant isolation and data segregation handled?

-• What does continuous monitoring look like in practice?
+• What does continuous validation look like in practice?

 • How are incident communications handled?